Virginia Eubanks

-Virginia Eubanks is an American political scientist, professor, and author studying technology and social justice.
+Virginia Eubanks (born 1972) is an American political scientist, professor, and author studying technology and social justice.
 She is an associate professor in the Department of Political Science at the University at Albany, SUNY.
 Previously Eubanks was a Fellow at New America researching digital privacy, economic inequality, and data-based discrimination.

 Eubanks has written and co-edited multiple award-winning books, the most well-known being Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor.
 Her book uncovers the harms generated by computer algorithms to replace human decisions and how they negatively impact the economically disadvantaged.

 Education

 Eubanks graduated with a Bachelor of Arts in Literary Culture in 1994 at the University of California, Santa Cruz.
 She attended Rensselaer Polytechnic Institute for her graduate studies, where she earned a Masters of Science in Communication and Rhetoric in 1999 and a PhD in Science and Technology Studies in 2004.

 Career and research

 Eubanks joined the faculty at the University of Albany, SUNY after completing her PhD in 2004.
 Her research examines the intersection of community technology, poverty, women's citizenship, and social justice.

 She was a founding member of the Our Data Bodies Project and a Fellow at New America in 2016–17.
 Eubanks also co-founded the Popular Technology Workshops, which served as a place for ordinary people to come together to define and combat the social, economic and political injustices of the information age.
 In 2005, she was a founding member of Our Knowledge, Our Power (OKOP), a welfare rights and economic justice group.
 OKOP was a member organization of the Poor People's Economic Human Rights Campaign (PPEHRC) until it disbanded in 2015.

 Eubanks has written two books: Digital Dead End: Fighting for Social Justice in the Information Age (2011) and Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor (2018).
 She also co-edited Ain’t Gonna Let Nobody Turn Me Around: Forty Years of Movement Building with Barbara Smith alongside Alethia Jones.

 She was featured in the 2020 documentary Coded Bias directed by Shalini Kantayya.